NadiDami/CrowdHailer.github.io/_drafts/ddd/interactors.md

 > **Interactor** is the technical term for the Ruby object that is used to perform a given use case.

-I believe 'interactor' is the most useful term when talking about an implementation and will therefore to stick to that.
+I believe 'interactor' is the most useful term when talking about an implementation and will therefore stick to that.

 ### What are interactors?
 An interactor orchestrates components in a system to complete a specific business use case.
-It is important that an interactor knows how to delegate — the desired result should be acheived without the interactor carrying out any of the work itself.
+It is important that an interactor knows how to delegate — the desired result should be achieved without the interactor carrying out any of the work itself.
 It should also know nothing about how the result of its action will be presented to the user.

 As something that is defined by what they do not do, it is tricky to see the value out of context.
 However the separation they enforce between the code that deals with rendering, HTTP, and sessions from the code with the important business logic rapidly increases in value as the system grows.
 It also removes dependence on any particular framework; when all the framework code is outside the interactors then it can be replaced whilst leaving the business logic untouched.